Jérôme Robart: Career

-In 2000, Jérôme Robart created his first play Tes which he directed and co-produced with the National Dramatic Centers of Bordeaux and Orléans.
+In 2000, Jérôme Robart created his first play Tes which he directed and co-produced with the National Dramatic Centres of Bordeaux and Orléans.

-In 2001, his second play, Eddy, f. de pute was coproduced by the Théâtre Ouvert of Paris, the National Dramatic Center of Bordeaux and Le Poche of Geneva.
+In 2001, his second play, Eddy, f. de pute was coproduced by the Théâtre Ouvert of Paris, the National Dramatic Centre of Bordeaux and Le Poche of Geneva.
 For France Culture, he also wrote Psychanalyse d’un vampire.

 In 2003, he began formal studies in directing.
 This was an opportunity for him to collaborate notably with Bob Wilson and Claude Stratz.

 In the theatre, Robart has been directed by Christophe Perton, Joël Jouanneau, Jorge Lavelli, Jean-Louis Thamin, and Stéphanie Loïk in plays by Rodrigo Garcia, Lionel Spycher, Luigi Pirandello, Bernard Manciet, and Jean Audureau.

 In films, he has appeared in Charlie Says directed by Nicole Garcia.
 He has also worked with Alain Tanner, Marina de Van and Philippe Garrel.

 From 2008 to 2017, he played the title role of an 18th-century Parisian police commissioner in the Nicolas Le Floch series of television films, broadcast in France on France 2, and inspired by the series of historical detective novels by Jean-François Parot.